aryaakmal/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## Note on use of sources
+I have liberally used and repurposed elements of the codebase for the course, including from examples, exercises and projects.
 ## Added Features
 * User enters name at start; Score, Length and Time elapsed are printed to <Name>.results.txt in local directory
 * Game can be paused and restarted by toggling the spacebar
 * Player name displayed in window title
 * Poison placed on game grid.
 Lose point if snake passes over it.
 Game ends when score is negative.
 * Randomly moving bomb object placed on grid.
+* missiles

 ## Rubric Elements